 As one Republican representative said, “The Founding Fathers upheld everyone’s right to bear arms for the purpose of stocking a militia.
 A militia has to be powerful enough to take down the government if the government should fail to uphold the law.
 Therefore, every American citizen has the right to carry even weapons of mass destruction to keep the government in check.”

-Cosmopolitan Americans from abroad rushed home to attempt to salvage their nation, but were cut down by gunfire soon after stepping off the tarmac.
+Cosmopolitan Americans from abroad rushed home to attempt to salvage their nation, but were cut down by gunfire soon after they stepped off the tarmac.

 Canada and Mexico, too, moved into American territory and were promptly blasted en masse by Americans boasting the latest in military hardware.
 Thereafter, foreigners kept their distance.